xepozz/meta-storm-idea-plugin/docs/_posts/2025-03-09-config-architecture.md

 </meta-storm>
 ```

-There were several ugly things that blocked the plugin internal architecture from reaching more and more
+There were several ugly things that blocked the plugin’s internal architecture from reaching more and more different points to mount,
-different **points to mount** combining with the features MetaStorm provides.
+combined with the features MetaStorm provides.

-Either each feature should have supported each target or configuration must be revised.
+Either each feature should have supported each target, or the configuration had to be revised.
-The last thing happened at the time and I really liked that it had happened before MetaStorm gained lots of functionality.
+The latter happened at the time, and I really liked that it happened before MetaStorm gained lots of functionality.

 So now you are able to combine targets as you wish:
 - Each target knows only about itself